-From January 2017 Andrew will be leading a major Arts and Humanities Research Council funded research project 'Creation, Curation and Exchange: Mapping Contemporary Art in Heritage Sites.
-This three-year project will explore the commissioning of temporary visual art in heritage sites from multiple perspectives.
-Does contemporary visual art sited in heritage properties really change the way visitors understand and appreciate the property itself?
+This year I have begun work as PI on a major Arts and Humanities Research Council funded research project 'Creation, Curation and Exchange: Mapping Contemporary Art in the Heritage experience.
+This three year project will explore the commissioning of temporary visual art in heritage sites from multiple perspectives: does contemporary visual art sited in heritage properties really change the way visitors understand and appreciate the property itself?
 What challenges do artists face when they undertake these kinds of project?
 What is the landscape of this activity across the UK?
 Mapping Contemporary Art in the Heritage Experience is a collaboration between Newcastle and Leeds universities, the National Trust, English Heritage, the Churches Conservation Trust, Arts Council England and the Contemporary Visual Art Network.
-In this project I will be working with other members of the project team include Professor Andrew Newman, Professor Vee Pollock, Judith King (Art & Heritage), Rebecca Farley and Niki Black.
+In this project I will be working with other members of the project team, Professor Andrew Newman, Professor Vee Pollock, Judith King (Art & Heritage), Dr Nick Cass (Leeds); Rebecca Farley and Niki Black.
 We will be commissioning new artworks from artists including Fiona Curran, Mark Fairnington and Matt Stokes.

 TeachingI teach across all stages of the undergraduate and postgraduate Fine Art programmes.

 - Burton A. Iron, Bark, Clay.
 2016.
 New South Wales, Australia: Bathurst Regional Art Gallery, one installation.

 - Burton A, Nabulime L. Banka y'Ekka.
 2015.
 Kampala, Uganda: Makerere Gallery, Makerere University, 1.